Technical vs Fundamental Analysis in Forex

 🔹 EURUSD’s this week bias is potentially Bearish.

-🔹 Last week, we saw massive drop on EURUSD with the High impact news release & leaving huge imbalance to fillup.
+🔹 Last week, we saw massive drop on EURUSD with the High impact news release & leaving huge imbalance to fill up.

 🔹 So, if you’re going to take short setups, wait for Monday to play out then enter with LTF confirmations.